Module leader: Radu Cimpeanu (Mathematics)

 Depends entirely on the nature of each research project.

-- 15 weeks full time research from beginning of June to mid September, plans for holidays should be coordinated with the project supervisor.
+- Full time research project that runs from the beginning of June to mid-September (plans for holidays should be coordinated with the project supervisor and module leader).

 - The project ends with the submission of a written report, followed by an oral presentation in the last week of September.